2020PB/police-brutality/reports/Texas.md

 Footage shows police kicking aside musician's gear.
 He falls off his stool and is held to the ground.
 One officer kneels on him.
 He does not appear to resist at any point.
 Several protestors can be heard shouting, "Get your knee off his head," but the footage is obscured by the officers.

-tags: arrest, shove, property-destruction, knee, knee-on-kneck, protestor
+tags: arrest, shove, property-destruction, knee, knee-on-neck, protestor

 id: tx-austin-14